 We have closed our office in London until further notice.

 - Sri Lanka Office, Colombo, Sri Lanka

 Our office in Sri Lanka is running a skeleton staff on a rota basis.
 Our team continues to predominantly work from home.
 We would encourage our learners, members, partners and customers to conduct as much business as possible virtually to reduce face to face contact.
 However, if you need to visit the office please call first to make an appointment and ensure the member of staff you need to see will be available.

 Our office in Mauritius continues to function as normal.

-Our Chief Executive, Paul Fletcher, has also issued a letter to all BCS members, updating our members on what BCS has been doing in response to the crisis and many of the great initiatives and examples of ways members are contributing their expertise and time during this period.
+Our Chief Executive, Paul Fletcher, issued a letter to all BCS members early in the crisis, updating our members on what BCS has been doing in response to the crisis and many of the great initiatives and examples of ways members are contributing their expertise and time during this period.